Edward Hodge

 General Sir Edward Cooper Hodge GCB (19 April 1810 – 10 December 1894) was a British Army officer.

 Biography

-Hodge was the son of Major Edward Hodge (1782–1815) of the 7th Hussars, who distinguished himself in the Peninsula War and in the Waterloo Campaign.
+Hodge was the son of Major Edward Hodge (1782–1815) of the 7th Hussars, who distinguished himself in the Peninsular War and in the Waterloo Campaign.

 As a Lieutenant-Colonel, Edward Cooper Hodge commanded the 4th (Royal Irish) Regiment of Dragoon Guards at the Battle of Balaclava.
 He was subsequently placed in command of the 5th Dragoon Guards, and later rose to the rank of General.